openSUSE/openSUSE-release-process/Alpha.md

 #### announce start of development
 Responsible: rel-mgmt

-send mail to factory and devel to announce start of the new distro
+Send mail to factory and devel mailing lists to announce start of the development phase for a new new distro.

+Schedule a short online kickoff event  for the community (1-2h), with announcement at least a week ahead.
+Prepare a short introduction covering change in the new version of openSUSE Leap.

 #### Add required checks to staging projects
 Responsible: coolo